 - Urban Health PCN (Birmingham)

-The pilots went live in December 2020 and if successful will expand into other areas as part of an evaluation.
+The pilots went live early 2021 and if successful will expand into other areas as part of an evaluation.
 The outputs from the pilots will inform the Community Pharmacy Contractual Framework negotiations for 2021/22 and the role community pharmacy will play in the general practice PCN direct enhanced service specification for CVD planned for 2021/22.